Explore the Brad Freeman Trail in Oroville

 The highest point of the Brad Freeman Trail is atop Oroville Dam.
 This section is paved and is approximately one mile long between the upper dam overlook parking area (at the intersection of Canyon Oaks Drive and Royal Oaks Drive) and the spillway parking area.
 With Lake Oroville on one side and the Sacramento Valley on the other, the views are huge!
 Day use hours in the Lake Oroville State Recreation Area are generally 8am to sunset.

 Just upstream of where Table Mountain Boulevard crosses the Feather River (on the eastern shore), the Brad Freeman Trail enters the City of Oroville and passes by the Feather River Nature Center and Native Plant Park, which is open daily from sunrise to sunset.
 The nearby Bathhouse Museum is open April through October on Saturdays and Sundays 12-4pm.
-This area is also just across the Feather River from the fish hatchery and barrier dam, so you may see salmon jumping!
+This area is also just across the river from the Feather River Fish Hatchery and barrier dam, so you may see salmon jumping!
 Downstream of Table Mountain Boulevard and Washington Avenue, a two-mile section of the Brad Freeman Trail follows the Feather River through Bedrock Park and Riverbend Park.
 Downtown Oroville is within a short walk or ride as well.

 The Brad Freeman Trail alignment crosses the Feather River over Highway 162 and quickly heads south into the Oroville Wildlife Area.
 The next 16 miles are generally along dirt access roads (next to gold mining dredge tailings) and levee tops (around the Thermalito Afterbay).
 The abundant water along this route should surely treat you to a fair dose of wildlife encounters.
 There are trailhead access points for this section along East Hamilton Road, Toland Road, and Tres Vias Road.